bcgov/bcregistry-gcp-jobs/reports/README.md

 Common infrastructure for notebook reports

+## Deploying Jupyter Notebook Reports

+Detailed deployment of notebook reports can be traced in a [notebook-tf-config-update.yml](https://github.com/bcgov/bcregistry-gcp-jobs/blob/main/.github/workflows/notebook-tf-config-update.yml) gh actions workflow.

+The workflow is triggered when pushes are made to notebooks/ directory in the current repo, where notebooks should be added as subdirectories (e.g. in notebooks/worksafe, 'worksafe' will be used to name infrastructure artifacts, such as docker images, gcp jobs, etc.).
+The workflow will take care of building docker images encapsulating notebook jobs and scheduling them on google cloud.

+Currently, the workflow expects 2 files for each notebook subdirectory: .env and *.ipynb (it does not matter what a *.ipynb file is called, as long as it has the correct extension, but the file name will be used in the subject of the email sent out on job completion):

+>notebooks/
+>>|-- worksafe/
+>>>       |-- .env
+>>>       |-- worksafe_report.ipynb

+.env contains a list of environmental variables.
+The following variables are needed:

+REPORT_RECIPIENTS=... - comma separated list of report recipient emails

+ERROR_EMAIL_RECIPIENTS=... - comma separated list of error recipient emails

+CRON_SCHEDULE="..." - cron schedule expression in double quotes that determines frequency of report runs, see https://crontab.guru for details

+VAULT=... - 1password section of 'database' vault, 4 values are accepted: auth, pay, namex, entity (for lear db)

 ## Development Environment

-Create .env file with values pulled from 1password (the list of used variables can be found in the tools branch under variables.tf or in gcp job configurations).
-Notebook of interest can be dropped into the directory.
+Create .env file with values pulled from 1password (the latest list of used variables can be found in the tools branch under reports/variables.tf or in gcp job configurations).
+Notebook .ipynb file and corresponding .env should be dropped into the current reports/ directory.